Table of Contents

 The Key takeaway: Create compelling commercials that tell a story and reflect your brand values.

 If you’re looking at brands whose campaigns have gained massive popularity, keep in mind that going viral shouldn’t be your goal.
-It’s worth noting that the likelihood of having a campaign go viral is very low.
 With shrinking attention spans and an endless ocean of content, focusing on making your content go viral won’t get you anywhere.

 Generating word-of-mouth is key